slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A man of courage is also full of faith."
 -- Cicero [-106]*

+> *"Courage ought to be guided by skill, and skill armed by courage."
+-- (sir) Philip Sidney [1554]*

+> *"Tell a man that he is brave, and you help him become so."
+-- Thomas Carlyle [1795]*

 > *"Fear is a reaction.
 Courage is a decision."
 -- Winston Churchill [1874]*

+> *"Courage is doing what you are afraid to do.
+There can be no courage unless you are scared."
+-- Eddie Rickenbacker [1890]*

 > *"The Roman army rule: action removes fear."
 -- Nassim Taleb [1960]*

-> *"Tell a man that he is brave, and you help him become so."
--- Thomas Carlyle*

-> *"Courage ought to be guided by skill, and skill armed by courage."
--- Sir P. Sidney*

-> *"Courage is doing what you are afraid to do.
-There can be no courage unless you are scared."
--- Eddie Rickenbacker*